 In May 2022, we entered into a commercial supply agreement (the "Bio Farma Supply Agreement") with PT Bio Farma (Persero) ("Bio Farma") to manufacture and supply specified quantities of CpG 1018 adjuvant for use in the development and commercialization of Bio Farma's COVID-19 vaccine, adjuvanted with our CpG 1018 adjuvant, for delivery in the second quarter and third quarter of 2022.
 The Bio Farma Supply Agreement also provides terms for Bio Farma to order additional quantities of CpG 1018 adjuvant for delivery throughout the life of the agreement.
+This contract has been fully satisfied as of September 30, 2022, no remaining deliverables exist under this arrangement.

 In 2021, we entered into supply agreements with Medigen Vaccine Biologics ("Medigen") to manufacture and supply specified quantities of CpG 1018 adjuvant for use in the development and commercialization of Medigen's COVID-19 vaccine, adjuvanted with our CpG 1018 adjuvant, MVC-COV1901, for delivery throughout the life of the agreements.
+This contract has been fully satisfied as of September 30, 2022, no remaining deliverables exist under this arrangement.